jsk537/Jessica_Krook_Portfolio/README.md

 CALIFORNIA_HOUSING_Supervised_Machine_Learning _Regression is the R code used to create the model.

 CALIFORNIA_HOUSING_Supervised_Machine_Learning _Regression_Report is the final report including the visualisations made in R that are not visible in the R file.

+## ERD_ANALYSIS

+The file labelled ERD_ANALYSIS are related to a project where I analysed a basic ERD relational database.

+ERD_ANALYSIS is the final report including MY SQL code and my reasoning for the way I constructed the queries.

 ## GAMING_LOYALTY_ANALYSIS